CityofToronto/bdit_python_utilities/README.md

     `hours_iterate` and `timeperiod` are mutually exclusive variables. `hours_iterate` should be a list of a start hour and end hour to produce an hourly map. `timeperiod` produces one map per aggregation period (year, quarter, or month) for a metric aggregated over [starthour, endhour] and a `periodname` (e.g. PM Peak, Daytime) can be supplied.

 3. After those changes have been made, hit the play arrow to run the script file.
 Be patient, it can take around 1 minute to load the print composer.
 4. The images should be saved in the specified folder.
 It's now safe to close the project.
 Before you do it's probably wiser to not save the loaded layers, there have been random problems where projects are unable to open due to these layers somehow corrupting the project file.
+If the project file does become un-openable follow the troubleshooting [here](https://gis.stackexchange.com/questions/221621/how-to-fix-corrupted-qgis-project-file-that-causes-windows-to-freeze)

 #### Command-line Application
 ****